LionelDraghi/ArchiCheck/docs/building.md

   Note that the Ada code should be pretty platform independant, but it is currently only tested on a Linux/Intel platform.

-  Makefiles are clearly not portable, and obviously need heavy refactoring to run on non Unix like system.
+  Makefiles are clearly not portable, and obviously need heavy refactoring to run on non Unix systems.